Foxconn founder Terry Gou announces run for Taiwan presidency | Politics

 AVOID WAR Gou's main theme in his pre-campaign events has been that the only way to avoid war with China, which claims Taiwan as its own territory, is to get the DPP out of office.

 Gou must gather close to 300,000 voter signatures by Nov.
-2 to be qualified as an independent candidate, according elections regulations.
+2 to qualify as an independent candidate, according election regulations.
 The Central Election Commission will review the signatures and announce the results by Nov.
-14. Huang Kwei-bo, an associate professor of diplomacy at Taipei's National Chengchi University and a former KMT deputy secretary general, said Gou would further divide the opposition vote.
+14. Huang Kwei-bo, an associate professor of diplomacy at Taipei's National Chengchi University and a former KMT deputy secretary general, said Gou's candidacy risked further dividing the opposition vote.

 "Any split on the non-DPP side would mean Lai's sure victory in January," Huang said.
 Former Taipei mayor Ko Wen-je of the small Taiwan People's Party has generally been running second in the polls, with Hou third.
 A poll last week by the My Formosa online newspaper put Gou's support at just 12%.